tahatahaa/site/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

-= 1.7.5.3 =
-- Added: New filter to modify CSS classes of the form submit button on the frontend.
-- Changed: Improve cached templates handling in the Form Builder.
-- Fixed: Retrieving a current URL should not strip a custom port.
-- Fixed: "JavaScript file not found" error when the "Load Assets Globally" option was enabled in Settings > General.
-- Fixed: Do not cache an incorrect or empty response from the Templates API.

 = 1.7.5.2 =
 - Fixed: Increase chances for the templates inside the Form Builder to load properly, so occasional empty form creation from a template should be gone.